 Under normal circumstances, the roasting degree is named after the color of the coffee beans, which is a standard color palette.
 The names of cinnamon, urban, Viennese, French, and deep French that we often use in textbooks come from this.
 This standard is only the general name of the international name, and there are often some exceptions in actual roasting, and such exceptions are not uncommon.
 For example, beans in some production areas are not easy to color, and further roasting will produce burnt bitterness, and the roasting has to stop here.
 Although the color is very light, its flavor has already formed.
 In other regions, the body may appear darker due to higher caramel content after roasting.
 In these cases, the color value is only a guideline.

-Some people will use the oven temperature as the standard for the degree of roasting, but in fact, there are some differences between roasters of different brands or technical routes, and the comparison of oven temperature between different roasters is also very different, which is why we often In Japan, the roasting curve appears to be 230-240 degrees.
+Some people will use the oven temperature as the standard for the degree of roasting, but in fact, there are some differences between coffee roaster machines of different brands or technical routes, and the comparison of oven temperature between different coffee roaster machines is also very different, which is why we often In Japan, the roasting curve appears to be 230-240 degrees.

 Roasting is to transform the chemical and physical properties of green coffee beans into roasted coffee products.
 It takes ten to fifteen minutes and the temperature is as high as more than 200 degrees Celsius.
 The popping sound and loss of moisture cause the green beans to swell and change their color, taste, smell, and density.
 With the roasting process, the chloric acid will gradually disappear, releasing familiar and pleasant fruit acids, such as acetic acid, citric acid, and malic acid contained in wine, and roasting is just right to present these beautiful sour tastes moderately come out.
 Thus producing a special flavor of the coffee.